rohitsinghlab/raygun/README.md

 **How to use Raygun:** Input a protein sequence, specify a target length and a noise parameter.
 Raygun will use those information to efficiently generate samples (< 1 sec/sample on a GPU).
-The users have absolute control over the length of the target protein.
+The users have complete control over the length of the target protein.

 **How Raygun works** Raygun is an autoencoder-based design which